How Can I Get the Most Out of My Relationship with My Staffing Agency?

 For your organization to attract great people, you'll need to model great culture and position your company as forward-thinking, empowering, and supportive.
 An example of this would be offering a flexible work environment.

-Visier notes that employees who had one-way commutes of 45-minutes or more had higher turnover rates.
+Visier notes that employees who had one-way commutes of 45 minutes or more had higher turnover rates.

 Another way to create a company culture that empowers employees could be by creating an environment that is fun, creative, and collaborative.

-McKinsey research has found that the most resilient companies—those that actually improved their performance in the first year of the pandemic—relied more on small, cross-functional teams with real authority to make decisions.
-They delegated more, did more leadership training, focused more on outcomes.
+McKinsey research has found that the most resilient companies—those that improved their performance in the first year of the pandemic—relied more on small, cross-functional teams with real authority to make decisions.
+They delegated more, did more leadership training, and focused more on outcomes.
 Not coincidentally, they also saw higher employee satisfaction.

 In some cases, offering a healthy company culture will carry a bigger influence than offering higher pay to a candidate.